Tractor spraying a vibrant farm field. Capturing modern agriculture in action.

 Each regulatory submission is assessed on three main pillars:

-• Toxicology: Identifying any harmful effects from long-term or high-dose exposure.
+Identifying any harmful effects from long-term or high-dose exposure to the substance.

-• Exposure Assessment: Estimating how much of the substance consumers are likely to ingest daily.
+Estimating how much of the substance consumers are likely to ingest daily across the population.

 Food law in Europe continues to evolve to address:

-• Sustainable innovation (plant-based proteins, cultured meat, insects).
+• Sustainable innovation — plant-based proteins, cultured meat, edible insects.

-• Transparency and clean label demands from consumers.
+• Transparency & clean label demands from increasingly aware consumers.

-• Climate resilience and the safety of novel food chains.
+• Climate resilience and the safety of novel food chains under changing environmental conditions.

 Companies will increasingly need to balance innovation speed with regulatory readiness.